cvasi-tktd/cvasi/doc/howto.md

 ?Transferable
 ```

-## Using *tidy* syntax
+## Using *tidyr* syntax

-The tidy syntax, popularized by the tidyverse packages in R, provides a
+The *tidyr* syntax, popularized by the *tidyverse* packages in R,
-coherent and efficient approach to data manipulation and analysis.
-The
+provides a coherent and efficient approach to data manipulation and
-tidyverse, which includes, for example, the widely used dplyr and
+analysis.
+The *tidyverse*, which includes the widely used *dplyr* and
-ggplot2 packages, follows a standardized grammar that makes the code
+*ggplot2* packages, follows a standardized grammar that makes code more
-more readable and intuitive.
-Tidy syntax emphasizes the use of functions
+readable and intuitive. *tidyr* syntax emphasizes the use of functions
 with clear and descriptive names.
 This makes it easier for users to
 understand and reproduce analyses.
 The `%>%` (pipe) operator is a key
-component of tidy syntax and enables fluent and expressive concatenation
+component of *tidyr* syntax and enables fluent and expressive
-of operations.
-Overall, the introduction of tidy syntax in R improves
+concatenation of operations.
+Overall, the introduction of *tidyr* syntax
-code readability, reproducibility, and collaboration, resulting in
+improves code readability, reproducibility, and collaboration, resulting
-maintainable data analysis pipelines.
+in maintainable data analysis pipelines.

-In brief, the advantages of *tidy R* syntax are:
+In brief, the advantages of *tidyr* syntax are:

 - a series of statements can be combined to an intuitive workflow using
   the pipeline (`%>%`) operator